MateoAtwi/MateoAtwi.github.io/pages/blogs/projects/_posts/2018-11-30-Hall-Effect-Sensor-Test-Rig.md

 ### Lessons Learned

 \\
 Measuring RPMs is very tricky.
+Learning how to record the data and analyize it is no small task.
+There is a lot that goes in from designing a proper rig to writing helpful code to measure data.